 Lymphadenectomy - an operation to remove the affected lymph node cancer.
 Some of them are located near the surface of the body, while the other - deep in the abdominal cavity or around organs such as the heart or liver.
 Removing lymph nodes in melanoma was performed to resect the tumor, and smote them, and prevent further metastasis.

 If the malignant melanoma cells in a sentinel node infiltrated lymph nodes in the axilla, neck or groin area, it can control the spread of cancer to other organs.
-In these cases, melanoma can be treated with lymphadenectomy operations in the affected area.
+In these cases, melanoma can be cured by surgery lymphadenectomy in the affected area.

 Axillary lymph node dissection - removal of the lymph nodes in melanoma